Until cut-off time for next print run

 We suggest using CANVA.COM - it's FREE.
 You have control AND we get the final artwork ready for high quality printing.

 Now, design to your hearts content on CANVA - just make sure to:

 2). include a minimum of 3mm extra bleed on all edges (see below).

 IMPORTANT: To offer our services at discounted rates we have procedures in place to ensure accurate colour reproduction, quality, speedy turnover and delivery - this is to eliminate wasted time for both you and us going back and forward.
 For this reason any job which doesn't follow these procedures may incur additional fees as you can understand.

 If you have images or a background colour that bleeds off the end of the card edges it is VERY IMPORTANT that you make your artwork go beyond the finished trimmed size so when we cut your cards it doesn't leave any white spaces.
 For example, if the finished card size is 90mm x 54mm.
 Your artwork should include an extra 3mm on all around edges- so your artwork will be 96mm x 60mm.

 WHAT IS PRINT SAFE AREA?

-As a general rule you should keep any visual readable infomation at least 3mm INSIDE the final cut size.
+As a general rule you should keep any visual or readable information at least 3mm INSIDE the final cut size.
 If you want rounded corners then allow extra room on the corners that you want cut rounded.
 Basically this is a MARGIN.